Manecas1221212/romance/chapter_11.md

 "None of this is fair."
 He pulled his hand back completely.
 "But I can't keep doing this.
 I can't keep being the husband you check off a list.
 The background character in your success story."

-"Are you leaving me?" she asked.
+"Are you leaving me?" she asked, her voice breaking.
+"After everything we've built together?"

 "I don't know."
 He stood.
 "I just know I can't keep disappearing while you chase ghosts."